tystar86/python_exercises/Tasks/math.md

 ```

 #35.
->Write a Python program to convert to/from rectangular coordinates to Polar coordinates.
+>Write a function to convert to/from rectangular coordinates to Polar coordinates.

 **Expected Output :**
 ```